uzh-dqbm-cmi/mridle/README.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```
 8. Create a MRIdle python environment `conda create --name mridle`.
-9. `git clone` the MRIdle repo into your root directory and `pip install .` it.
+9. `git clone` the MRIdle repo into your home directory and `pip install -e .` it.
 10. Ask someone in the team to give you a port for running jupyter notebooks.
 11. Connect your dedicated port to your localhost:8888 port using `ssh -N -L localhost:8888:localhost:your-port your-acc-username@10.148.16.106` in the Windows command line `cmd`.
 Alternatively save this command in a `.bat` file.
 12. Goto the MRIdle data directory `cd /data/mridle`.